pibooth/pibooth-picture-template/README.rst

  |step3_2|   Resize the text box to fit the desired size.
 Up to 2 text boxes
              can be drawn depending on the  `pibooth`_ configuration.

+ |step2_3|   The text placeholders shall be numbered (1, 2, footer_text1
+             or footer_text2) to define the text to be placed inside.
 ===========  ==================================================================

 Step 4: picture resolution